8none1/hilighting_homeassistant/README.md

 - Brightness
 - Limited effects with a fixed speed

+## Installation in Home Assistant

+## Installation

+### Requirements

+You need to have the bluetooth component configured and working in Home Assistant in order to use this integration.

+### HACS

+Add this repo to HACS as a custom repo.
+Click through:

+- HACS -> Integrations -> Top right menu -> Custom Repositories
+- Paste the Github URL to this repo in to the Repository box
+- Choose category `Integration`
+- Click Add
+- Restart Home Assistant
+- HiLighting LED devices should start to appear in your Integrations page

 ## Sniffing

+As with the [ELK-BLEDOB](https://github.com/8none1/elk-bledob) project I will be using an nRF52840 BLE Sniffer rather than trying to get snoop logs off Android.
+So let's breakout Wireshark and go fishing...

 Tips if you're using Wireshark and a nRF52840 with the Nordic toolkit: